StateSmith/StateSmith-examples/modding-logging/README.md

 # Assumptions
-Assumes that you have gone through the [example-drawio-1](https://github.com/StateSmith/example-drawio-1) walk through already.
+Assumes that you have gone through basic StateSmith tutorials already.

 # User Custom Logging
 Open this directory with `vscode`.